By Mei Ling.

 “Social contagion” via online platforms — such as Tumblr, Reddit and YouTube — and peer groups is suspected to be a factor in the rapid rise of atypical teenage cases of the condition “gender dysphoria”, or distress about the conflict between the body and an inner feeling of “gender identity”.

-In response to Professor Parkinson’s remarks, a petition was started at Change.org by 23-year-old student Nicola Tanks, aka “Jean Emmett”, “Jean Genie” or “Johnny Valkyrie”, titled “No Transphobia At University.
+In response to Professor Parkinson’s remarks, a petition was started at Change.org by a 23-year-old student going by the aliases “Jean Emmett”, “Jean Genie” or “Johnny Valkyrie”, titled “No Transphobia At University.
 Condemn Prof. Patrick Parkinson.”
 It reads:

 … Parkinson compared transgender people to the coronavirus, declaring it an “epidemic.”
 Previously, he has compared transgender and gender diverse people to those with eating disorders, campaigned against LGBTQIA+ adoption and has ties to Freedom For Faith and The Australian Christian Lobby…